ETS-Android3/Moveo-Task/README.md

 4. Implementation of GoogleMaps:
 	- For each Note, Map shows a marker at the note location.

+Bugs : Sometimes the markers do not appear on the map and sometimes they do.

 ## Getting Started...

 #### Installation